PacketStream logo white

 There’s one gotcha: Even though a gig costs merely $1, you have to buy at least 50 GB at a time.

 During our tests, we experienced one more serious issue: PacketStream’s system overcounted traffic use by eight to ten times.
-Users first identified it in December 2022, and it still wasn’t fixed months later.
+Users first identified it in December 2022, and it still wasn’t fixed over a year later.
 Quite the opposite – the provider’s customer support repeatedly told people that everything was in order.

 Performance Benchmarks